The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Time-Cost Analysis

 The next step in the cost analysis is to estimate the time cost of each transition.
 We assume that graphs are implemented in the following way.
-Each link is given by two pointers to its child and its parent, and each node is given by its label and pointers to its outputs.
-Abstraction nodes ($\lambda$) and application nodes ($\appLazy{}{}$, $\appLR{}{}$ and $\appRL{}{}$) have two pointers that are distinguished, and all the other nodes have only one pointer to their unique output.
-Additionally each $\oc$-node has pointers to inputs of its associated $\wn$-nodes, to represent a $\oc$-box structure.
+Each $\wn$-node, and its input and output, are identified and implemented as a single link.
+Each link is given by two pointers to its child and its parent.
+If a node is not a $\wn$-node, it is given by its label, pointers to its inputs, and pointers to its outputs; the pointers to inputs are omitted for $\lb{C}$-nodes.
+Additionally, each link and node has a pointer to a $\oc$-node, or a null pointer, to indicate the $\oc$-box structure it directly belongs in.
+Note that each link has at most three pointers, and each node has at most two input (resp.\ output) pointers, which are distinguished.
+The \emph{size} of a graph can be estimated using the number of nodes that are not $\wn$-nodes.
 Accordingly, a position of the token is a pointer to a link, a direction and a rewrite flag are two symbols, a computation stack is a stack of symbols, and finally a box stack is a stack of symbols and pointers to links.

 Using these assumptions of implementation, we estimate time cost of each transition.
 All pass transitions have constant cost.
 Each pass transition looks up one node and its outputs (that are either one or two) next to the current position, and involves a fixed number of elements of the token data.
 Rewrite transitions with the label $\beta$ have constant cost, as they change a constant number of nodes and links, and only a rewrite flag of the token data.
-Rewrite transitions with the label $\epsilon$ remove a $\oc$-box structure, and hence have cost bounded by the number of the auxiliary doors.
+Rewrite transitions with the label $\epsilon$ remove a $\oc$-box structure.
+This can be done by traversing nodes from its principal door, and hence have cost bounded by the size of the $\oc$-box.
 Finally, rewrite transitions with the label $\sigma$ copy a $\oc$-box structure.
-Copying cost is bounded by the size of the $\oc$-box, i.e.\ the number of nodes and links in the $\oc$-box.
-Updating cost of the sub-graph $H'$ (see Fig.~\ref{fig:RewriteTransitions}) is bounded by the number of auxiliary doors, that is less than the size of the copied $\oc$-box.
-The assumption about the implementation of graphs enables us to conclude updating cost of the $\lb{C}$-node is constant.
+Copying cost is bounded by the size of the $\oc$-box.
+Updating cost of the sub-graph $H'$ (see Fig.~\ref{fig:RewriteTransitions}) is bounded by the number of auxiliary doors, which is less than the size of the copied $\oc$-box.
+Updating cost of the $\lb{C}$-node is constant, because $\lb{C}$-nodes do not have pointers to its inputs, by the assumption about the implementation of graphs.